dgumenyuk/Spam_filter/README.md

 Naive Bayes Spam Filter used in the lab works for "Software testing and validation" course in Polytechnique Montreal, where I was a TA.
 More information about the system can be found in the pdf file, which lab1 description.
 Here's a brief overview:
 Each module of the system is implemented in the separate python file.
-The main ones System modules are:
+The main system modules are:
 - `crud.py`: module to achieve the functionality
 CRUD (Create Read Update Delete) for users and groups.
 User is represented by his e-mail address and the information he receives